Update: September 25, 2019

-Below are some crucial (and updated) information regarding the two Speech Contests taking place in the 2018-2019 Toastmasters year in District 96.
+Below are some crucial (and updated) information regarding the two Speech Contests taking place in the 2019 - 2020 Toastmasters year in District 96.

-At the Annual 2019 Conference in North Vancouver (March 29-31, 2019), we will hold the Evaluation and International Speech contests. ().
+At the Annual 2020 Conference in Richmond (April 17-19, 2020), we will hold the Evaluation and International Speech contests. ().

 In preparation for our Annual Conference, the deadlines for all prior levels of contests are as follows:

-Clubs should complete their club contests during January 1-31, 2019.
+Clubs should complete their club contests during January 1-31, 2020.

-Areas should complete their area contests during February 1-28, 2019.
+Areas should complete their area contests during February 1-28, 2020.

-Divisions should complete their division contests during March 1-16, 2019.
+Divisions should complete their division contests during March 1-31, 2020.

-The District 96 International Speech Contest will be held on Saturday, March 30, 2019
+The District 96 International Speech Contest will be held on Saturday, April 18, 2020

 The District 96 Evaluation Contest will be held on Sunday, April 19, 2020

 Speech contests provide an opportunity for Toastmasters to gain speaking experience as well as an opportunity for other Toastmasters to observe proficient speakers.
 There are also leadership opportunities embedded within the process of running a speech contest.
 Win-win for everyone involved.

 Club contest is the only level where contestants can be nominated to move on to the next level; areas and divisions must hold a contest in order to send a contestant up to the next contest level even if they only have one contestant in their contest.
 In special circumstances, the club may be able to send two contestants to the area contest (see item #3 below).

 The competitor will need to choose which Area Contest they will compete in and inform the other club and area contest officials so the second (or subsequent) place winner may move on in their place.
 Contest Officials, see #6 below regarding notification of winners.

 clubs can send the top two winners from each club speech contest to compete at the area speech contest.
-Currently, the clubs that qualify are in the following Areas: B20, B23, D45, H69, H72, H73, H76, J80, M90, M92, M94, N70, N74, N77, S24, S26, S27, T75, T79, T97.
+Currently, the clubs that qualify are in the following Areas: B20, B23, D41, D42, D43, D45, H69, H72, H73, H76, H97, J80, M92, M94, N70, N74, S24, S26, S27, S79.

-Since District 96 has 8 Divisions, Divisions can only send one winner on to compete in the District contest.
+Since District 96 has 7 Divisions, Divisions can only send one winner on to compete in the District contest.

 At ALL contest levels, when sending the notification of winners to the next / higher contest level, be sure to list ALL of the contestants, not just the top three winners.
 Life happens and some competitors can't make it to the next level.
 Please be kind enough to leave an option for the next contestant in line to compete in that circumstance.
 See Notification form

 Makes sure you read The current Speech Contest Rulebook is the guide for the fall and spring contests.

 Remember to have FUN!
 Cheer your fellow Toastmasters on as they compete!